micro-ROS/micro-ROS.github.io/_docs/tutorials/programming_rcl_rclc/service/services.md

 ROS 2 services are another communication mechanism between nodes.
 Services implement a client-server paradigm based on ROS 2 messages and types.
 Further information about ROS 2 services can be found [here](https://index.ros.org/doc/ros2/Tutorials/Services/Understanding-ROS2-Services/)

-Ready to use code related to this tutorial can be found in [`micro-ROS-demos/rclc/addtwoints_server`](https://github.com/micro-ROS/micro-ROS-demos/blob/foxy/rclc/addtwoints_server/main.c) and [`micro-ROS-demos/rclc/addtwoints_client`](https://github.com/micro-ROS/micro-ROS-demos/blob/foxy/rclc/addtwoints_client/main.c) folders.
+Ready to use code related to this concepts can be found in [`micro-ROS-demos/rclc/addtwoints_server`](https://github.com/micro-ROS/micro-ROS-demos/blob/foxy/rclc/addtwoints_server/main.c) and [`micro-ROS-demos/rclc/addtwoints_client`](https://github.com/micro-ROS/micro-ROS-demos/blob/foxy/rclc/addtwoints_client/main.c) folders.
 Fragments of code from this examples are used on this tutorial.

 ## <a name="server"/>Service server

 ### <a name="server_init"/>Initialization
 Starting from a code where RCL is initialized and a micro-ROS node is created, there are tree ways to initialize a service server:

-// TODO: explain and link diferences between each approach on QoS section

 - Reliable (default):